CHEM 4311/6311: Intermediate Organic Chemistry

 4311 grades are 90% of the corresponding 7311 grades

 - Books and journals may be used to help with take-home tests, but assistance may not be sought from other students or faculty.

 - Tardiness and unexcused absence from class are unprofessional behaviors which should be avoided, but attendance will not be graded.

 - Electronic devices such as cell phones and pagers should be turned off in the classroom.

 Reasonable and appropriate accommodations will be made for students who present a memo from Student Disability Services.

 Academic Integrity and Student Conduct:

-Expectations for academic integrity and student conduct are described in detail on the website of the Office of Student Judicial and Ethical Affairs(Student Accountability, Outreach and Support).
+Expectations for academic integrity and student conduct are described in detail on the website of the Office of Student Judicial and Ethical Affairs(Student Accountability).
 Please take a look, in particular, at the sections about “Academic Dishonesty,” “Student Code of Conduct and Responsibilities,” and “Disruptive Behaviors.”
 I will expect students to be aware of these guidelines and to conduct themselves accordingly.